Durango Bill's

 Powerball Odds

-How to Calculate the Probabilities for the
+How to Calculate the Odds and Probabilities for the

 Powerball Lottery